astropy/astropy-tutorials/README.md

 have [Jupyter notebook](http://jupyter.org/) and IPython installed and will need to install the tutorial dependencies specified in `pip-requirements.txt`:

-    pip install -r pip-requirements.txt
+    python -m pip install -r pip-requirements.txt

-To check that your environment is set up to run the tutorials, you can use the Python standard library `pkg_resources` package.
-In a Python shell:
+To check that your environment is set up to run the tutorials, you can use the Makefile provided in this repository with the custom `envcheck` command:

-    >>> import pkg_resources
-    >>> pkg_resources.require(open('pip-requirements.txt', mode='r'))
+    make envcheck

-If this line fails, your environment is missing packages.
-You can also run this as a one-liner from the command line:
+If this line fails, your environment is missing packages, and you should run the pip install line shown above.

-    python -c "import pkg_resources; pkg_resources.require(open('pip-requirements.txt', mode='r')); print('Your environment is all set!')"

 The notebook files themselves live in the `tutorials` directory of this repository, organized by the names of the tutorials.
+These can be opened with Jupyter notebook as with any other notebook files.

 ## Run the tutorials on Binder